Grangecon: Amenities and sport

 The village has one pub and tapas restaurant, a cafe and a zero waste pop up shop operates in the village on most Saturdays through the year.

-Though the local post office, that had existed in the village since the mid-1840s, was closed down in 2007.
+The local post office, which was established in the mid-1840s, closed down in 2007.

 Grange Con National School is the only primary school in the village.
 There is no secondary school in the village.

 St. Oliver Plunkett’s Church is a Roman Catholic church which stands in the centre of the village.
 It was built in 1978 and replaced an earlier structure on the site.
 The Church of The Ascension is a small First Fruits Church of Ireland church in nearby Ballynure which dates to 1814.

 There is a local community owned park in the village where the local soccer club, Grange Con A.F.C, play their home fixtures and the local school children play football and hurling while football and hurling at juvenile levels and football up to senior level are played at the Stratford/Grange Con GAA club.

 It is located in an area of mixed agriculture, and has much bloodstock activity including the breeding and training of racehorses.
 Paddy Sleator, a trainer of National Hunt horses, had his establishment here, as did Francis Flood.
 There are also several stud farms in the locality.